 $150 Seiko 5 Watches Are an Affordable Alternative to Rolex, manyofmany.com pronounces, pimping the new Seiko 5 in hopes of a commission.
 Yes, well, as good as the wee beastie may be, it’s an affordable alternative to the virtually identical Seiko Prospex, not a Rolex Submariner.
 But there are watches that scratch that particular itch . . .

 As the manyofmany folk focused on Rolex Submariner-style watches — which start at around $7k and rise in price alarmingly — let’s go with that.
-At least for the first two Submariner alternatives . . .
+For a lot less money . . .

 Tudor Pelagos ($4,450)

 If you want an affordable Rolex Submariner why not buy the Sub alternative from Rolex?
 Tudor is Rolex’s “entry-level” sub-brand, and they make some damn fine watches. [see: TTAW’s Black Bay review].
 The Tudor Pelagos dive watch is one of them.